Narendarvfx/Tendrill/README.md

-# Shot Buzz
+# Tendrill
- OFX Production Management Software
+ A Complete Production Pipeline